Pescetarian Life

 World Hunger

-The inefficiency of animal foods - food conversion rates
+From: The inefficiency of animal foods - food conversion rates (PDF file)

 Commentators differ in their assessment of the efficiency of animal farming because they apply different criteria to their calculations.
 Those sympathetic to the livestock industry might omit some factors - perhaps losses through disease or transport costs for feed - that a more critical observer might include.
 It also depends upon the type of diet on which animals are fed and the proportion of their lives in which they consume high protein feeds.
 For example, a vested interest organisation such as the US National Cattlemen’s Beef Association has claimed that it takes only 4.5 kg of grain to produce 1 kg of beef raised intensively in a US feedlot.
 On the other hand, the US Department of Agricultural Economic Research Service puts the figure at 16 kg of grain to produce 1 kg of beef.